Did Kona Blue Really Come to Fruition? Speculation

 A War of Counterintelligence

-During the interview, Lacatski took direct aim at modern official reviews, reading a quote from a former deputy director of AARO who dismissed Kona Blue as nothing more than a home for "paranormal UFO crap."
+During his interview, Lacatski took direct aim at modern official reviews, dryly mocking a quote from a former deputy director of AARO who dismissed Kona Blue as a repository for "paranormal UFO crap."

 "Now, isn't that great?"
-Lacatski remarked dryly.
+Lacatski remarked.
 "What did you expect to come out in their review?
 Any reasonable person... would say, 'I'm being had.
 The wool is being pulled over my eyes.'"

 The Enduring Mystery

 By his own admission, Lacatski continues to play a high-stakes game of "controlled disclosure," releasing only what has been meticulously cleared by the Department of Defense's security review process.
-Yet, by confirming that the Kona Blue Program lived on as both a compartment and an active framework, he has proposed a revision of history.
+Yet, by confirming that the Kona Blue lineage lived on as both a compartment and an active framework, he has rewritten history.

-If the Kona Blue lineage is still quietly breathing, funded through fluctuating channels or shielded by private capital, it suggests that the Pentagon's quest to understand anomalous technology never truly stopped.
-It merely retreated further into the shadows, leaving the public to debate the ghost of a program that never actually died.
+If the Kona Blue lineage is still quietly breathing, shielded by private capital and corporate vaults, it suggests that the Pentagon's quest to understand anomalous technology never truly stopped.
+It merely retreated deeper into the darkness, leaving the public to debate the ghost of a program that the government claims never existed.
+Or, maybe DHS finally did host Kona Blue or at least consulted with it.

 Next